anthli/clipt/README.md

 ![alt text](./src/assets/images/demo.png)

 ## Features
+- Clips are copied at the click of a (left mouse) button
-- Clips are ordered by timestamp and displayed top to bottom in descending order (latest to earliest)
+- Ordered by timestamp and displayed top to bottom in descending order (latest to earliest)
+- Application window closes when a Clip is copied so you can get right back to work
-- Ability to favorite and delete Clips on demand
+- Ability to bookmark and delete Clips on demand
 - Customizable shortcut to open and close the application window
 - Minimizing to the menu/task bar without the application quitting
-- Prevention of duplicate Clips by updating timestamp of the existing Clip with the same copied data
+- Prevention of duplicate Clips by utilizing and updating the timestamps

 ## Features To Be Added
 - Copying of images
-- Restoring the custom title bar (was not working on Windows)

 ## Development